 When you have all the team discussing and wanting to use and improve systems, you start to have the key ingredients of a business that can operate smoothly and super profitably, without the owner being there.
 (In fact when clients reach the “5th stage” of team building, their staff ask them not to come in to work anymore, because they work better without the owner being there … and its true!)

-Since 2001 I’ve assisted a whole bunch of business owners to set their business up to operate without them, by giving them the systems, measuring tools and strategies (all part of the Academy of Business Mastery) to do so.
+Since 2001 I’ve assisted business owners to set their business up to operate without them, by creating and refining a whole suite of systems, measuring tools and strategies to do so.

 Some business owners have moved interstate and stopped working in their industry completely.
 Others traveled for years, while others started new businesses and had two “hobbies” they played with and fulfilled the awesome role of BDM, where seeing clients for lunch and dinner anywhere as a “researcher” was the usual.

 What would you do if you didn’t have to work in your business at all anymore?